One-to-one saxophone lessons

 Ellie Steemson

-Ellie Steemson trained in saxophone performance at the Guildhall School of Music & Drama in London, graduating with a BMus(hons) in 2008.
-She went on to take part in the Guildhall Artists Masters course, achieving an MMus in 2010.
+Ellie trained in saxophone performance at the Guildhall School of Music & Drama in London, She graduated with a BMus(hons) and (MMus) from the Guildhall Artists Masters Programme, studying with Christian Forshaw, John Harle and Nick Moss.

 What to expect

-Lessons with our saxophone teachers are tailored to each student’s individual needs and aspirations.
+Lessons are tailored to each student’s individual needs and aspirations.
 For some, this may be taking graded exams, for others just playing for enjoyment and learning songs.
 Whatever your aims as a player, we will help you to develop a solid grounding in saxophone technique.
-We can recommend exercises to help develop your sound, intonation and dexterity on the instrument, and much more.

 FAQs